martinrossil/star-rating/README.md

 }
 ```

-And add the attributeChangedCallback() methos at the bottom of the class.
+And add the attributeChangedCallback() method at the bottom of the class.

 ```ts
 public attributeChangedCallback(name: string, oldValue: string | null, newValue: string) {